rishibhutada/HelloFresh-Assignemnt/README.md

 * A CSV file with average cooking time per difficulty level.
 Please add it to output folder.
 File should have 2 columns: difficulty,avg_total_cooking_time and named as report.csv

 ## Solution
--Following is the approach that I have taken for the solution
+Following is the approach that I have taken for the solution

-##Data Exploration
+## Data Exploration
 - Data has following nine columns:
 *name
 *ingredients